rfivet/BCG101/README.md

 * port: listings after quick port to TSS8 EduSystem 50 BASIC.

+* rsts-e: listings after check on RSTS/E BASIC/BPLUS.

 * factory: refactoring of some of the TSS8 ported version.

-* expect: script used to upload the source to the emulated TSS8 over telnet.
+* expect: scripts used to upload the source to the emulated TSS8 or RSTS/E over telnet.

 ### Warnings